Find an Orthodontist near you

 You lived with braces for months, but every extra minute spent threading floss between the wires was worth it to be able to stride about with some nice, straight teeth.

-And the way we live exerts its own pressures too.
-Whenever we talk, laugh, smile, sneeze, cough or chew, we cause the muscles of our face and mouth to move, and so thus add a tiny amount of pressure to our (teeth and) bones.
+But this shift is usually so incremental that you don’t see it happening day by day.
+Whenever we talk, laugh, smile, sneeze, cough or chew, we cause the muscles of our face and mouth to move, and so add a tiny amount of pressure to our (teeth and) bones which can cause them to move.

 This is one possible reason why our teeth can start to “spring back” following orthodontic treatment.